 "Say it."
 Vader hissed, moving the lightsaber even closer.

 And he did.
 "I would like my lightsaber back..."
 Luke said, defeated, "Father."

 Vader smiled behind his mask, but did not surrender the weapon yet.
 It wasn't quite enough.
 He saw the boy's eyes open wide in apprehension.
 "Look at me and say I am your father."
 Vader rumbled.

 Without hesitating this time, Luke met his gaze, or rather the obsidian sockets of his mask, and said it.
 "You are my father."
-There was such finality in his tone of voice, as if the whole universe would come to an end right at that moment, but nothing happened.
-Nothing except Vader throwing the saber softly upon the bed near the boy's feet.
-Luke grasped it in his hand immediately, relief washing over him, palpable through the Force.
+There was such finality in his tone of voice, as if the whole universe would come to an end right at that moment.
+Vader threw the saber softly upon the bed near the boy's feet and Luke grasped it in his hand immediately, relief washing over him, palpable through the Force.

 The boy's gaze met his once again, though this time it was unreadable.
 "Perfectly."
 He answered.
 In a swish of black cloth, Vader turned on his heel and left the room.

 Luke turned the saber in his hand, hardly daring to believe it was real.
 As the door of his room closed swiftly and was locked behind Vader, his whole body relaxed again.
 He was no longer afraid that the Sith would kill him, but from a certain point of view, this whole affair was even worse.
 Luke had no desire whatsoever to be trained by Darth Vader, and forget travelling to Coruscant.